Luisito Comunica

 Luis Arturo Villar Sudek (born 20 March 1991), better known as Luisito Comunica, is a Mexican YouTuber and blogger.
-His channel is the second most subscribed in Mexico, behind Badabun, as well as the seventh most subscribed in the Spanish-speaking world.
+His channel is the second most subscribed in Mexico, behind Badabun, as well as the ninth most subscribed in the Spanish-speaking world.

 Early life

-Luis Arturo Villar Sudek born in Puebla de Zaragoza on 20 March 1991, attended the Instituto Oriente de Puebla, and later studied communication sciences at the Benemérita Universidad Autónoma de Puebla (BUAP).
+Luis Arturo Villar Sudek was born in Puebla de Zaragoza on 20 March 1991.
+Luisito is of maternal Czech descent; his grandfather migrated to Mexico for opportunities, but died when Luisito was very little.
+He has an older brother, Federico.

+Luisito attended the Instituto Oriente de Puebla, and later studied communication sciences at the Benemérita Universidad Autónoma de Puebla (BUAP).
 However he did not complete the degree, instead dedicating himself to work as an English teacher, in a school that admitted students expelled from other institutions.

-In 2007, Luisito started a YouTube channel called "Piano Para Gente Cool", later renamed "LouieArtie", which was aimed at making tutorials and piano covers of songs, the channel was unsuccessful and was therefore abandoned.
+In 2010, Luisito started a YouTube channel called "Piano Para Gente Cool", later renamed "LouieArtie", which was aimed at making tutorials and piano covers of songs, the channel was unsuccessful and was therefore abandoned.
 On 19 October 2011, he created another channel called "OciodeLuisito", in which he uploaded videos of daily life.
 The channels most watched video is "Uncomfortable Dog (at the wheel)" which was the last video uploaded.
 The channel is currently inactive.